mk-fg/fgtk/README.rst

   % ssh-keyparse test-key
   HOSEWmGJtkrOBOuTGGOFXsMIsMqlnQTWAGcRIWXvRqQ=

-That one line at the end contains 32-byte ed25519 seed - "secret key" - all the necessary info to restore the blob above, without extra openssh wrapping (as per PROTOCOL.key).
+That one line at the end contains 32-byte ed25519 seed (with urlsafe-base64 encoding) - "secret key" - all the necessary info to restore the blob above, without extra openssh wrapping (as per PROTOCOL.key).

 Original OpenSSH format (as produced by ssh-keygen) stores "magic string", ciphername ("none"), kdfname ("none"), kdfoptions (empty string), public key and